TAX AND PENSIONS

 As a legal requirement, you and your business should maintain an accurate record of your yearly finances to ensure your tax obligations are met.

-Having a record of your business finances allows you to determine which expenses are tax deductible, meaning you will likely save money on your overall tax bill as a result of keeping an accurate accounting record.
+Having a record of your business finances allows you to determine which expenses are tax-deductible, meaning you will likely save money on your overall tax bill as a result of keeping an accurate accounting record.

 Hire an accounting professional

-You should hire an accounting professional as early as possible.
-For small businesses, it may be feasible to handle accounting on your own for a short time, but as your business grows it will become necessary to allow an accountant to handle your business finances.
+For small businesses, it may be feasible to handle accounting on your own for a short time.
+But as your business grows, it may become necessary to allow an accountant to help handle your business finances and offer tax tips.

-A dedicated accountant will be able to identify money saving opportunities within your business and will allow you to stay on top of your business finances and tax obligations throughout the year.
+A dedicated accountant will be able to identify money-saving opportunities within your business and will allow you to stay on top of your business finances and tax obligations throughout the year.

 Claim any allowances you are entitled to